danielmhair/Angular2Goodies/README.md

   ]
 }
 ```
+3. Any component in your app, you will need to rename all `*.component.css` to `*.component.scss`
+4. Same goes for the `styleUrls` property in your component declaration.
+Simply change the path to the new file with the `scss` extension.

 ### <a name="material-2-import-theme"><a/> [Include Material 2's theme](https://material.angular.io/guide/theming)
 This is where I got hung up for a day or so.
 The styles of Material 2 were not being applied.
 It was because I missed adding